GoogleCloudPlatform/cloud-run-samples/testing/flakybot-function/README.md

 This function subscribes to the cloud-builds topic.
-It parses the Cloud Build messages and compiles a junit_xml file, and sends the results to the [buildcop bot](https://github.com/googleapis/repo-automation-bots/tree/master/packages/buildcop).
+It parses the Cloud Build messages and compiles a junit_xml file, and sends the results to the [flakybot](https://github.com/googleapis/repo-automation-bots/tree/master/packages/flakybot).

 To deploy the function: